good-loop/doc/pages/Good-Loop-terminology.md

  - <code>average_view_seconds</code> | Use with caution!
  - <code>adok</code> | There is no adblocker present.
  - <code>adblock</code> | There is an adblocker present (or rather: an ad-like request failed; this can also be caused by a bad internet connection).
+ - `spendadjust` | Created by BatchAllocateOrphanSpendEvents to fill in donation info for ad views that reached a donation but didn't allocate it to a charity.
+ - `campaignend` | TODO The campaign has ended - what was the total donation?

 NB: the event names are designed to be good for grep and ES.
 Lower case, no spacing or punctuation.